 That young children have a vast capacity for learning is known well.
 In just the first few years of life, children develop from helpless infants to walking, talking individuals.
 Throughout the toddler stages, children are gaining many various abilities and skills, ranging from the capacity for multiple languages to more physical competencies such as walking, climbing, jumping, and a lot more.
 This is in addition to the fact that all children love playing games of some sort.
 They begin playing board games that are simple and targeted for them at very young ages.
 Chess is no exception, and some children even learn chess as early as two years old.

-Chess for kids is no unfathomably difficult accomplishment between parents, teachers, and young students.
+Chess for children is no unfathomably difficult accomplishment between parents, teachers, and young students.
 The key is to focus on teaching youngsters in a way that is oriented to small children rather than depending on standard methods for older children or adult learners.
 So, how to teach chess for children?
 The first step is not to hurry.
 The highly complex game of chess has billions of possibilities and a plethora of rules.
 Do not overstrain children with a dense array of input.
 Teach at the correct speed for the age and for the specific child, which will vary according to development speed.

 The second step is to acquire a chess set suitable for a small child’s equivalently small hands and still-learning coordination.
 Choose big plastic pieces that are able to take a beating–and a gnawing–rather than using the family heirloom set.
 Choose a nice, big board, perhaps even a fabric one, that has plenty of room for each piece to get set down a little haphazardly.
 Then, continue the primary directive of moving slow.
 Teach one piece and its moves at a time.
 Play ‘the chess board is lava’ to teach where the rook can go versus the pawn and the knight versus the bishop.
 It is ridiculous to sit down with a young child and all six pieces and expect them to master it out of hand.
 This is too often tried and might well be why some children lose interest very quickly.
 One sitting is simply too short a span to absorb this kind of information load.